AlgoNode/algostack/doc/client.md

 ## Wait for connection, then update your app

 Connect methods are `async` functions, so you can wait for them to resolve before doing other stuff, like updating your app.
+Here's a quick example for updating variables: `connnected` and `addresses`.
+Note that in this example we call our `updateState()` function right after declaring it.
+Doing this, we can get the persisted values, if the client was already connected.

 ```js
 import AlgoStack from 'algostack';